M0rdhau/GoPeer_Task/back/Backend.md

 ## Setting up the project

-First, to install all the dependencies, run:
+First, to install all the dependencies, in the `./back` directory, run:

 `
 npm install